crate/cratedb-toolkit/doc/backlog.md

 - Document the layout of the retention policy entity, and the meaning of its attributes.
 - CI: Rename OCI workflow build steps.
+- Move `strategy` column on first position of retention policy table, and update all corresponding occurrences.